twingl/trailblazer-browser/README.md

 ...you can:

-**run the default task** which watches the source directory, then runs the specs whenever part of the functional source changes
+**run the default task (watch)** which watches the source directory, compiling and assembling the app as changes are made to the source or spec files that require compilation

     $ gulp

-(specs are yet to be included)

-**run the autobuild task** which watches the source directory, compiling and assembling the app as changes are made to the source files that require compilation

-    $ gulp autobuild

 or **run the release task** which compiles, assembles, and packages the app ready for deployment to the Chrome web store.